GTA Workshop frequently asked questions

 The GTA workshop consists of the following:

-Phase I is an 8-hour workshop and is mandatory for all GTA workshop participants;
+- Phase I is a multi-component day-long workshop and a mandatory element for all GTA workshop participants;

-Phase II consists of several sessions.
+- Phase II consists of several sessions, including online-training in use of Canvas.
 Students are required to attend at least three of them:

 - TWO Teaching Techniques and Skills (TTS) sessions,